 With August over and September just starting, we are in the middle of hurricane season.
 Some seasons have worse impacts than others.
 Hurricane Harvey and Hurricane Katrina’s $125 billion paths of destruction won’t be easily forgotten, while Hurricane Isaac’s $3 billion in damages aren’t top of mind.
-Tropical Storm Gordon has already made landfall and dissipated into major rainfall for the South of the United States, but there are more tropical storms projected to develop.
+Tropical Storm Gordon has already made landfall and dissipated into major rainfall for the South of the United States, but weather experts project more tropical storms will develop.
 We can cross our fingers for the best, but it’s always better to prepare for the worst.

 What’s the difference between a tropical storm and a hurricane?

 Let’s start with the basics.
 A tropical storm is a large storm that begins as a tropical depression and grows larger over the ocean.
-When the tropical depression reaches a wind speed of 39 miles per hour it’s named a tropical storm.
-When the wind increases further and reaches over 74 mph it’s named a hurricane.
+A tropical depression that reaches a wind speed of 39 miles per hour becomes a tropical storm.
+When the wind increases further and reaches over 74 mph it becomes a hurricane.
 Both are capable of catastrophic damage.

 How do major tropical storms and hurricanes impact the fuel industry?